OlivierLD/AstroComputer/ES6/README.md

 ## Production
 The script `publish.sh` uses `WebPack` to produce the required artifacts in a `lib` sub-folder.
 The resource to point to from `app.js` would be `./lib/celestial-computer.min.js`.

+## On-line
+See an on-line example at <https://olivierld.github.io/web.stuff/astro/index.html>

 ---